luciantugui/UploaderBundle/README.md

      }
  ]
  ```
- Add the previous package to the require section in `composer.json`:
+ Add previous packages to the require section in `composer.json`:
  ``` json
  "require": {
      "blueimp/jquery-file-upload": "dev-master",